Mayfair Theatre, Ottawa

-The Mayfair Theatre is a cinema located in Ottawa, Ontario, Canada.
+The Mayfair Theatre is a single screen cinema located in Ottawa, Ontario, Canada.
 It is Ottawa's oldest active movie theatre, operating since 1932.
 It operates as an independent repertory cinema.
-The theatre's programming includes independent, second-run and classic films.
-It is noted for its double features and for frequent screenings of cult films such as The Rocky Horror Picture Show and The Room.
+The theatre's programming includes Ottawa premieres, independent, international, second-run, and classic films.
+It is noted for its diverse programming, special events like silent films with live music, frequent screenings of The Rocky Horror Picture Show, and world record number of screenings of The Room.

 Description

 The Mayfair is a surviving atmospheric cinema of the Spanish Revival form, the second theatre house of this kind to be constructed in Ottawa.
 Interior features include four faux-balconies, two of which feature clay-tile canopies.
 Other significant features include stained-glass windows, a proscenium arch, a painted ceiling, decorative plastering and wrought ironwork.
 The Mayfair has retained the theatre clock used since its inception, a unit which features blue illuminated numbering.

 History

 1932 to 1970s

 Fred Robertson, a retailer from Almonte, was the Mayfair's original owner.
 The Mayfair opened on 5 December 1932 with its showings of The Blue Danube.
 Adult admission prices were 15 cents for matinees, 25 cents for evening performances, with each child admitted for ten and 15 cents respectively.
 After The Blue Danube completed a three-day run, the Mayfair presented its first double bill with Bring 'Em Back Alive and X Marks the Spot.
 At the outset, the theatre's sound system was supplied by Northern Electric while Montreal-based Canadian Theatre Supply provided the projection and stage equipment.

 For the first half century of its existence, the cinema remained under Robertson family ownership.
 The theatre later operated as a second-run cinema for numerous years.
 In the late 1970s the Mayfair concentrated on pornographic films, a phase which lasted less than two years.